 Sub-brands architecture and paradigm change

 Coca-Cola Life (CC Life), Coca-Cola Zero (CC Zero) and Diet Coke (or CC Light, depending on the country) were launched in a very different world from today’s. in day.
 The consensus at the time was that new products were favored by having their own voices.
 By creating a sub-brand for each product, Coca-Cola could create a variety of value proposition that would appeal to different target audiences.
-Coca-Cola Life was the low-calorie Stevia version intended for those interested in natural products, Diet Coke was the calorie-free and sugar-free version for women, and CC Zero was the original flavor, but sugar-free and calorie-free, for men.
+Coca-Cola Life was the low-calorie Stevia version intended for those interested in natural products, Diet Coke was the calorie-free and sugar-free version for those who wanted to take care of their diet, and CC Zero was the original flavor, but sugar-free and calorie-free.

 However, about 10 years ago, when the masterbrand architecture strategy was first devised, the company was facing a number of problems:

 1. Confusion about the sub-brands value propositions

 The public didn’t fully understand the value propositions of the sub-brands.
 In particular, the biggest problem was that the difference between Diet Coke and CC Zero was not clear.
 In the words of Bobby Brittain (Head of Marketing at the time), “we (Coca-Cola) are not getting as much growth as we could given there’s this fundamental lack of understanding about what’s going into these products”.

 2. The “war on sugar” was impossible to win